datorama/SuiteNG/README.md

 ```

 ## Notes

-* Plugin only supports TestNG framework at this point
+* The plugin currently only supports TestNG framework

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License